darshandesai1095/hnsw_lite/README.md

 ## Features
 - Support for adding vectors with IDs.
 - Multi-layer graph construction with customizable maximum layers and edges per node.
-- Support for Euclidean distance.
+- Support for Euclidean distance and Cosine similarity.
 - Randomized geometric distribution to assign node layers.
 - Flexible and lightweight codebase.